Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular

 If the above condition is not met, the proof of this lemma is a bit technical.
-Without loss of generality, we assume that this condition is not satisfied for each $\E_l$ (An example is that $\E_1,\E_2,\E_3,\E_4$ are just four parallel edges of a cube $G$, see Figure 4).
-This means that, for each edge $\E_l$, any face containing $\E_l$ must contain another different edge $\E_{l'}$ that is not connected with $\E_l$.
+Without loss of generality, we assume that this condition is not satisfied for each $\E_l$ (An example is that $\E_1,\E_2,\E_3,\E_4$ just are four parallel edges of a cube $G$, see Figure 7).
+This means that, for each edge $\E_l$, any face containing $\E_l$ also contains another different edge $\E_{l'}$ (which does not intersect $\E_l$).
 In this situation, the above proof is not practical since the functions $\tilde{\phi}_{\E}$ and $\tilde{C}_{\E}$ defined in the proof of Lemma \ref{lem:helm3} may not vanish on $\E_{l'}$.